pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 The `sqw` object contains two information blocks, describing experiment from different sides and under different approximations:

 - `dnd-object` which is the part of the `SQW` object contains processed neutron image data, expressed in the system of coordinates, requested by the neutron physicist doing experiment.
-Very often its `hkl-dE` (three reciprocal lattice units and energy transfer) coordinate system, but it is possible to define other coordinate system of interest too.
-Later we will discuss different coordinate system, related to `dnd` object in more details.
+Very often its rotated `hkl-dE` (three reciprocal lattice units and energy transfer where reciprocal lattice is chosen along direction of interest in reciprocal space) coordinate systems, but it is possible to define other coordinate systems of interest too.
+Later we will discuss different coordinate systems, related to `dnd` object in more details.
 - `sqw-object` itself contains, in addition to the image data of `dnd` object,  (a) the records of all neutron events occurring in the experiments, expressed (currently) in Crystal Cartesian coordinate system, (b) the information about all experimental runs the neutron events have been obtained from, (c) information about the instrument and sample used in the experiment, (d) the instrument states during the experiment and (e) the information about detector pixel array used to collect neutron events.
 This information is sufficient to calculate the resolution function of the instrument.
 The neutron events are held in the relevant `PixelDataBase` child class (`PixelDataBaseFilebacked` or `PixelDataBaseMemory`), and arranged in such a way that selection of a part of the `dnd-object` neutron image allows the effective selection of the appropriate part of the `PixelDataBase` events contributing to this part of the image.